signalfx/gdi-specification/specification/repository.md

 #### Renovate

+Follow the steps below if you want to use Renovate to update the dependencies.

 - MUST add the repo to the [list of Renovatebot repos](https://github.com/organizations/signalfx/settings/installations/41531652).
 - MUST add a
 [Renovate config file](https://docs.renovatebot.com/configuration-options/)